tfmigrator/tfmigrator/README.md

 So we started to develop tfmigrator as Go package instead of tfmigrator-cli.

 tfmigrator is Go package, so we can implement the migration rules with Go.
-In tfmigrator, we can migrate Terraform Configuration and State by implementing the interface `Planner`.
+In tfmigrator, we can migrate Terraform Configuration and State by implementing the interface [Planner](https://pkg.go.dev/github.com/suzuki-shunsuke/tfmigrator/tfmigrator#Planner).
 This is very simple and powerful and flexible.
 And we don't have to learn the configuration file format and expr's Language specification, so the learning cost is low.
-Using `QuickRun` function, we can implement CLI for migration quickly.
+Using [QuickRun](https://pkg.go.dev/github.com/suzuki-shunsuke/tfmigrator/tfmigrator#QuickRun) function, we can implement CLI for migration quickly.

 And compared with tfmigrator-cli v1.0.0, tfmigrator provides rich feature.